GameFoundry/bsf/Documentation/Manuals/Native/rtti.md

 ~~~~~~~~~~~~~

 # Advanced serialization  {#rtti_c}
-Implementations of @ref BansheeEngine::RTTIType<Type, BaseType, MyRTTIType> "RTTIType" can optionally override @ref BansheeEngine::RTTIType<Type, BaseType, MyRTTIType>::onSerializationStarted "RTTIType::onSerializationStarted", @ref BansheeEngine::RTTIType<Type, BaseType, MyRTTIType>::onSerializationEnded "RTTIType::onSerializationEnded", @ref BansheeEngine::RTTIType<Type, BaseType, MyRTTIType>::onDeserializationStarted "RTTIType::onDeserializationStarted" and @ref BansheeEngine::RTTIType<Type, BaseType, MyRTTIType>::onDeserializationEnded "RTTIType::onDeserializationEnded" methods.
+Implementations of @ref bs::RTTIType<Type, BaseType, MyRTTIType> "RTTIType" can optionally override @ref bs::RTTIType<Type, BaseType, MyRTTIType>::onSerializationStarted "RTTIType::onSerializationStarted", @ref bs::RTTIType<Type, BaseType, MyRTTIType>::onSerializationEnded "RTTIType::onSerializationEnded", @ref bs::RTTIType<Type, BaseType, MyRTTIType>::onDeserializationStarted "RTTIType::onDeserializationStarted" and @ref bs::RTTIType<Type, BaseType, MyRTTIType>::onDeserializationEnded "RTTIType::onDeserializationEnded" methods.
 As their names imply they will get called during serialization/deserialization and allow you to do any pre- or post-processing of the data.
 Most other systems (other than serialization) that access field data will also call these functions before reading, and after writing field data.

-Each of those methods accepts an @ref BansheeEngine::IReflectable "IReflectable" pointer to the object currently being processed.
-Each type that implements @ref BansheeEngine::IReflectable "IReflectable" also comes with a `mRTTIData` field which is of @ref BansheeEngine::Any "Any" type, and can be used for storing temporary data during serialization/deserialization (primarily when using the methods above).
+Each of those methods accepts an @ref bs::IReflectable "IReflectable" pointer to the object currently being processed.
+Each type that implements @ref bs::IReflectable "IReflectable" also comes with a `mRTTIData` field which is of @ref bs::Any "Any" type, and can be used for storing temporary data during serialization/deserialization (primarily when using the methods above).

 # Using RTTI  {#rtti_d}
 Once you have an object with a RTTI type fully implemented you can use it for various purposes.